 From a Jewish perspective, of course, there doesn’t seem to be support for other languages such as Hebrew – common on Jewish gravestones.

-is free through June 1 (the next two days) and then AppTime will be charging $1.99 for the app.
+The iPhone app is free through June 1 (the next two days) and then AppTime will be charging $1.99 for the app.
 Presumably the web site itself will remain free.
 An Android app is currently being worked on and they hope to release it in the next few weeks.
-For more information on BillionGraves, go to their web site
+For more information on BillionGraves, go to their web site or their blog.

 I hope AppTime fixes some of the initial issues with the web site and wish them the best of luck in this new effort.
 I also hope FindAGrave.com wakes up and puts out their own cell phone apps to provide a way to upload geo-tagged photographs to their site as easily.
 Let’s hope competition improves both sites.